Cornell-Tech-PAML-Course-2023/homework2/README.md

 * st.multiselect() - function that creates a menu for selecting a trained model to evaluate.
 * st.multiselect() - function that creates a menu for selecting a ‘Learning Curve’ and ‘Metric Results’.

+## Task 21 (Checkpoint 9): Display Evaluation Results.

-<b>Task 21 (Checkpoint 9)</b>: Display tables summarizing the results in terms of evaluation metrics by regression model for selected metrics.
+Display tables summarizing the results in terms of evaluation metrics by regression model for selected metrics.
 Write a function compute_eval_metrics() using the st.dataframe() to display results in tables.
 This function computes the RMSE, MAE, and R2 score for the selected model and metrics from Task 20.
 Your goal is to populate the metricl_dict with the metric name as a key and the computed results as values.
 See the HW2 code for inputs and outputs.

+## Task 22 (Checkpoint 10): Deploy Model

-<b>Task 23 (Checkpoint 10)</b>: Before deploying the application, train regression models using the following features: number_bedrooms, number_bathrooms, and ocean_proximity.
+Before deploying the application, train regression models using the following features: number_bedrooms, number_bathrooms, and ocean_proximity.
 Then, deploy a regression model with best performance out of the four models implemented including multiple regression, polynomial regression, and ridge regression, and lasso regression for a given metric.
 Provide the user the option to select a regression model based on the evaluation results to use for deployment performance using the st.selectbox() function to create a menu for selecting a single item.

 # Deploy ML Application (3 points)

 Create a California Housing Price application that collects a user's housing preferences to use for predicting housing prices.
 Once a user provides their preferences, deploy a regression model with the best performance given a pre-defined metric from Task 19.

-<b>Task 22</b>: Collect users housing preferences to used as features for regression including:

-* Number of bedrooms
-* Number of bathrooms
-* Desired city
-* Proximity to water
+## Task 23 (Checkpoint 11): Deploy Model in Housing Application

-<b>Task 23 (Checkpoint 11)</b>: Write a function called deploy_model() which tests a regression model with best performance out of all regression models for a given metric.
+Write a function called deploy_model() which tests a regression model with best performance out of all regression models for a given metric.
 Use the deployment model selected on the ‘Test Model’ page to train the specified regression model and hyperparameters.
 The next element shown on the web application is a map of California showing the available house listings.

-<b>Task 24</b>: Use the selected regression model to show housing prices along with a description of it including:

-* Housing price
-* Number of bedrooms
-* Number of bathrooms
-* City
-* Proximity to the water
+The web application will show the predicted housing price and state whether they can afford it base don their budget.

 $ Testing Code with Github Autograder